liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 Let's take it one step further and create a Maven repository to hold snapshots of the Liferay plugins we create.
-The steps for creating a *snapshot* repository are almost identicle to the steps for creating a *release* repository.
+The steps for creating a *snapshot* repository are almost identical to the steps for creating a *release* repository.
 The only difference is that we'll specify *Snapshot* as its repository policy:

 1. Go to your Nexus repository server in your browser.